qpdf/qpdf/manual/json.rst

 Note that writing JSON output is done by ``QPDF``, not ``QPDFWriter``.
 As such, none of the things ``QPDFWriter`` does apply.
-This includes recompression of streams, renumbering of objects, anything to do with object streams (which are not represented by qpdf JSON at all since they are PDF syntax, not semantics), encryption, decryption, linearization, QDF mode, etc. See :ref:`rewriting` for a more in-depth discussion.
+This includes recompression of streams, renumbering of objects, removal of unreferenced objects, anything to do with object streams (which are not represented by qpdf JSON at all since they are PDF syntax, not semantics), encryption, decryption, linearization, QDF mode, etc. See :ref:`rewriting` for a more in-depth discussion.

 .. _json.example: